Skip to content

 What is the problem?

-Gun suicide claims the lives of nearly 25,000 people in America every year.
+Gun suicide claims the lives of nearly 26,000 people in the U.S. every year.1Everytown Research analysis of Centers for Disease Control and Prevention, National Center for Health Statistics.
+WONDER Online Database, Provisional Mortality Statistics, Multiple Cause of Death (accessed September 1, 2024).
+Average: 2019 to 2023.
 We must address this public health crisis to reduce gun violence in this country.

 Though gun violence conversations tend to focus on homicides, nearly six out of every 10 gun deaths in the U.S. are suicides.
-That’s an average of 68 deaths a day.1Everytown Research analysis of Centers for Disease Control and Prevention, National Center for Health Statistics.
-WONDER Online Database, Underlying Cause of Death.
-A yearly average was developed using four years of the most recent available data: 2018 to 2021.
+That’s an average of 71 deaths each day.1Everytown Research analysis of Centers for Disease Control and Prevention, National Center for Health Statistics.
+WONDER Online Database, Provisional Mortality Statistics, Multiple Cause of Death (accessed September 1, 2024).
+Average: 2019 to 2023.
 These deaths can be prevented.
 Policies and practices that focus on disrupting access to firearms in times of crisis have been proven to reduce firearm suicides.

 If you or someone you know is in crisis, please call or text 988, or visit 988lifeline.org/chat to chat with a counselor from the 988 Suicide & Crisis Lifeline, previously known as the National Suicide Prevention Lifeline.
 The 988 Suicide & Crisis Lifeline provides 24/7, free, and confidential support to people in suicidal crisis or emotional distress anywhere in the US.